 I realize this is a lot of change to take on at once.
-I am usually one to endorse baby steps, small changes, and easing in.
-But desperate times call for desperate measures, my friends.
+I am usually one to endorse baby steps, small changes, and easing in… But desperate times call for desperate measures, my friends.
 So I am giving myself a swift kick in the butt and going for some radical changes.
-I know this is a dangerous plan.
-I realize I could be setting myself up for failure.. so to inspire me on day one I reviewed all of our (pretty darn good) advice about eating, drinking, and general self care.
-Because you may have been blocking those posts out of you memory, like I was, I have included them below.
-But don’t stop scrolling, because below is the pièce de résistance: today’s post on exercise.
-I know, this is ragingly out of character for us to be posting about exercise, considering we have been brutally honest that we are work-out failures.
-But today is a new day, and perhaps typing out all the reasons I know exercise is good for me will be just the motivation I need (here’s to hoping).
+I know this is a dangerous plan; I realize I could be setting myself up for failure.
+So, to inspire me on Day One, I reviewed all of our previous advice about eating, drinking, and general self-care.

 Grief and Exercise

-Now, everyone knows that exercise is soooo good for you.
-We hear it all the time from every direction.
-We know physically it helps with weight loss, cholesterol, blood pressure. energy levels, etc. Though many people have heard that exercise can improve our mood, the relationship there seems a little fuzzier than the connection to our physical wellbeing.
-Today we want to clarify the relationship between exercise and grief.
-Before we dive in, I have to remind you that knowledge and behavior are, sadly, two very different things!
-We both understand the relationship between exercise and mood well, and yet we still struggle to get ourselves off the couch!
-That being said, understanding why exercise can help us mentally when we are grieving is important, even if we still need a further kick in the butt to get off the couch!
+Before we dive in, I have to remind you that knowledge and behavior are, sadly, two very different things.
+We can understand the (albeit fuzzy) relationship between exercise and mood, and yet still struggle to get ourselves off the couch.
+That being said, understanding why exercise can help us mentally when we are grieving is important… even if we still need a further kick in the butt to get off the couch!

 The reasons that exercise can be a good thing for grievers is probably looking pretty obvious right about now.
 When life seems bleak and unbearable, a chemical boost to the brain can be a really good thing.
 The problem, of course, is getting off the sofa to get those feel-good chemicals flowing.
 Sometimes we assume that we need to get ourselves to the gym and work as hard as we possibly can for hours at a time.
-This can make finding the motivation especially hard (at least for me).
-The good news is, when it comes to mood, research has shown that a little moderate exercise every day (20-30 minutes) is actually better for mood than working out extremely hard every other day.
-For me, a 20 minute brisk walk is a lot more manageable and attainable than an hour of running and weight lifting at the gym.
-So take those baby steps and get out for a walk every day.
+This can make finding motivation especially hard (at least for me).
+The good news is this: When it comes to mood, research has shown that a little-to-moderate exercise every day (20-30 minutes) is actually better for mood than working out extremely hard every other day.
+For me, a 20-minute brisk walk is a lot more manageable and attainable than an hour of running and weightlifting at the gym.
+So, take those baby steps and get out for a walk every day!

-If you are struggling to find the motivation, one motivator may be signing up for a run in memory of your loved one.
-Their are 5k runs around the country for everything from hospice to cancer to suicide, overdose, organ donation, alzheimers, diabetes, heart disease and almost anything else you can think of.
+If you are still struggling to find the motivation, one motivator may be signing up for a run in memory of your loved one.
+There are 5K runs around the country for pretty much everything (from hospice, to cancer, to suicide, to overdose… to almost anything else you can think of).
 If there is an illness or cause your loved one was connected to, seek out a run and sign up.
-Recruit some friends and family and get on a training schedule together.
-A workout buddy can be a big help, especially if it is a workout buddy who is also training for a run in memory of your loved one!
+Maybe even recruit some friends and family and get on a training schedule together.
+After all, a workout buddy can be a big help… especially when that workout buddy is also training for a run in memory of your loved one.
 If you can’t find a run connected to a cause that jumps out, many area non-profits hold runs as fundraisers.
-Find a run associated with a charity you think your loved one would have appreciated and sign up!
+Find a run associated with a charity you think your loved one would have appreciated and sign up.

-Who knows if my new committment will stick, or if my running shoes will end up hidden in the back of my closet again soon, but I invite you to join me if you have been considering turning over your own new leaf.
-If you are looking for some inspiration from a griever who has actually demonstrated some committment and results, check out One Fit Widow for fitness and diet tips and tricks, with a splash of grief mixed in.
+Who knows if my new commitment will stick, or if my running shoes will end up hidden in the back of my closet again soon… But, either way, I invite you to join me if you have been considering turning over your own new leaf.
+If you are looking for some inspiration from a griever who has actually demonstrated some commitment and results, check out One Fit Widow for fitness and diet tips and tricks, with a splash of grief mixed in.

-Leave a comment to let us know your experience with grief and exercise.
-Then sign up to get our posts right to your email!
+Leave a comment to let us know about your experience with grief and exercise.
+Then sign up to get our posts right to your email.